VirgoCX Design System

 Colors

 The first organized part of the design system was the color palette.
 When the company expanded overseas in 2022, Virgo Group introduced a new logo and brand colors, developed collaboratively by stakeholders and the design team.
 This provided the perfect opportunity to structure colors by function—for example, logo colors (VirgoCX for Canada and Virgo Group for overseas), functional colors, neutral tones, and background colors.
-Later that year, with the launch of dark mode for both the website and mobile app, the palette was refined to support accessibility and visual consistency across modes.
-This color foundation now anchors the design system and supports the scalability of future products.

 Typography